What Is Scar Revision?

 Old scars can be treated in a variety of ways.
 There are a range of options extending from least invasive, such as resurfacing techniques with dermabrasion or lasers, to more invasive such as excisional surgery.
+Some scars are treated more appropriately non-surgically with treatments such as dermabrasion, microneedling, or lasers.
+Other scars might need to be completely excised in order to provide the best result.
 It is best to discuss these options with a board-certified plastic surgeon such as Dr. Shridharani at LUXURGERY in order to find what’s best for you.

 Scar revision can be performed at any age provided that the patient is not too young or old to undergo surgery and possible anesthesia, safely.
 As for the age of the scars, scars will continue to heal over the course of a full year.
 Newer scars should be allowed to mature (approximately 4-6 months, if not longer) before revision surgery is planned.